-1. Proposed Rule 1210-Registration Requirements 15
+1. Proposed Rule 2.1210-Registration Requirements 18

-Proposed Rule 1210 provides that each person engaged in the investment banking or securities business of a member organization must register with the Exchange as a representative or principal in each category of registration appropriate to his or her functions and responsibilities as specified in proposed Rule 1220, unless exempt from registration pursuant to proposed Rule 1230.
-Proposed Rule 1210 also provides that such person is not qualified to function in any registered capacity other than that for which the person is registered, unless otherwise stated in the rules.
+Proposed Rule 2.1210 provides that each person engaged in the investment banking or securities business of a member organization or ETP Holder must register with the Exchange as a representative or principal in each category of registration appropriate to his or her functions and responsibilities as specified in proposed Rule 2.1220, unless exempt from registration pursuant to proposed Rule 2.1230.
+Proposed Rule 2.1210 also provides that such person is not qualified to function in any registered capacity other than that for which the person is registered, unless otherwise stated in the rules.

-2. Proposed Rule 1210, Commentary .01-Permissive Registrations 16 that contained in FINRA Rule 1240(a)(2).
+2. Proposed Rule 2.1210, Commentary .01-Permissive Registrations 19

 The Exchange currently does not have a specific rule that provides for permissive registrations.
 With this proposed rule change, and to conform its rules to the FINRA rules, the Exchange proposes to adopt a specific rule regarding permissive registrations.
+Proposed Rule 2.1210, Commentary .01, allows any associated person to obtain and maintain any registration permitted by a member organization or ETP Holder.
+For instance, an associated person of an ETP Holder working solely in a clerical or ministerial capacity, such as in an administrative capacity, would be able to obtain and maintain a General Securities Representative registration with the ETP Holder.
+As another example, an associated person

-8 The proposed change is substantially similar to that contained in FINRA Rule 1240(a)(1).
-9 The proposed change is substantially similar to
+13 The proposed change is substantially similar to that contained in FINRA Rule 1240(a)(3).

-$^{^{10}\,\}rm{The}$ proposed change is substantially similar to that contained in FINRA Rule 1240(a)(2).
+14 The proposed change is substantially similar to that contained in FINRA Rule 1240(b)(2).

-$^{^{11}}$ The proposed change is substantially similar to that contained in FINRA Rule 1240(a)(3).
+15 The proposed rule is substantially similar to FINRA Rule 1010(d).